 As a first step, a one-day action-oriented meeting was held on Sept.
 12, 2016 at the College of Law between several dozen justice stakeholders and library representatives to discuss how library representatives, as intermediaries and credible information providers, could help improve access to justice in Saskatchewan.
 The meeting was generously supported by a University of Saskatchewan President’s Social Sciences and Humanities Research Council (SSHRC) grant.

-A number of themes and action items emerged from the day’s discussions, as was documented in the Law Society of Saskatchewan Bencher’s Digest, and on the College of Law website.
+A number of themes and action items emerged from the day’s discussions.
 From the momentum of the event, the SALI Project was established.
 The SALI Project partners and participants undertook implementing these next steps, such as launching the SALI Project Data Collection Project 1.0, a journal article on the topic, and hosting a conference on the “Role of Legal Information Providers and Public Libraries in Promoting Access to Justice” from October 20-21, 2017, during the Second Annual Saskatchewan Access to Justice Week.
 The primary purpose for the event was to bring together a large number of public library representatives from rural, remote, and small urban centres in Saskatchewan as well as experts in the topic area, to further address how greater access to legal information can be achieved through partnering with libraries.
-Again, the project partners are collaborating to implement the ideas for next steps that were identified during the conference.
+Again, the project partners collaborated to implement the next steps that were identified during the conference.

 Some of the steps taken during 2017-2018 included collaborating among SALI Project partners and other library and justice stakeholders to: